Pseudonym-Tim/TASKYR/README.md

 </br> 3.)
 Set the start and end times for each selected day.
 </br> 4.)
 Save your schedule.
 </br> 5.)
 Saving and Loading Settings
 </br> 6.)
 Settings are automatically loaded from settings.json when the application starts.
-You can manually save your settings at any time by clicking the "Save Settings" button.

 ## Stopping Work Sessions:
 To stop a work session: